ibbles/LearningUnreal/Blueprint Variables.md

 A [[Blueprint Class]] may contain variables.
 The variables are listed in the Variables category of the My Blueprint panel in the Blueprint Editor.
+Variables inherited from the parent Blueprint, if any, can be included by enabling My Blueprint > Eye (UE4) or Gear (UE5) > Show Inherited Variables.
 A Blueprint variable has a type that is one of the [[Blueprint Datatypes]].

-Create a **new variable** by clicking the `+` next no Variables in the My Blueprint panel.
+Create a **new variable** by clicking the `+` next to Variables in the My Blueprint panel.
-Or duplicate an already existing variable by selecting it and pressing Ctrl+W.
+Or duplicate an already existing variable by selecting it and pressing Ctrl+W (UE4) or Ctrl+D (UE5).
 The Blueprint should be compiled after adding a variable to make it possible to set a default value.

 **Use a variable** by either